Donders-Institute/bidscoin/docs/installation.rst

 Updating BIDScoin
 ^^^^^^^^^^^^^^^^^

-Run your pip install command as before with the additional ``--upgrade`` option, e.g.:
+Run your pip install command as before with the additional ``--upgrade`` or ``--force-reinstall`` option, e.g.:

 .. code-block:: console

-   $ pip install --upgrade bidscoin
+   $ pip install --upgrade bidscoin                                                     # The latest stable release
+   $ pip install --force-reinstall git+https://github.com/Donders-Institute/bidscoin    # The latest code (add ``--no-deps`` to only upgrade the bidscoin package)

 .. caution::
    - The bidsmaps are not garanteed to be compatible between different BIDScoin versions